1plusX/swan/README.md

 ## Privacy

-The following design aspects shall guarantee that the browser does not leak private information:
+The following design aspects shall guarantee that the browser does not leak private data:

+* Only audience definition scripts are allowed to read the content of the storage.
+A script is only allowed to return booleans which guarantees that no private data can leak.

+* The audience definition scripts are associated to their originating domains.
+A script has access to profile data of another domain (resp. party) provided there is a first-party (resp. third-party) relationship between the domains (resp. parties).
+In addition, this access can be blocked by the user using the appropriate control (see below).
+In this case, the method `getItem` shall return `null`.

-* Audiences can be defined freely by advertisers.
-However, as with Turtledove, browsers should devise an infrastructure to deactivate audiences that have too few users.
+* As with Turtledove, audiences (and the associated definition scripts) that have too few users shall be disabled by the browser.
 This is to prevent micro-targeting which essentially makes tracking possible again.

-* The proposed private storage shall be accessed by one advertiser only to prevent malicious actors from corrupting profiles (and affecting the advertisers business).
-In the paragraph [API Example Flow](#api-example-flow), the storage is accessed using an advertiser ID.
-This needs to be improved and an authentication mechanism must be devised to control the access to the storage.

-* Only audience definition scripts are allowed to read the content of the storage (for example, one could imagine a separate javascript runtime per storage).
-The script is only allowed to return booleans which guarantees that no private data can leak.

 ## UI controls

 In addition to the browser UI controls of Turtledove, this approach would enable the following additional controls:
-* The browser could provide a mean to see the profile data that is collected by a given advertiser.
-GDPR/CCPA access requests could simply amount to reading this storage using a UI control in the browser (provided the profile contains all the data collected by the advertiser).
+* The browser shall provide a mean to see the profile data that is collected.
+In this way, GDPR/CCPA access requests simply amount to reading this storage using a UI control in the browser (provided the profile contains all the relevant data collected).
-* The audience definition scripts could also be inspected by the user.
-This has the advantage that users have a mean to understand *how* they got attributed to an audience.
-Maybe this could be useful to discover problematic targeting practices (for example political targeting campaigns).
-On the other hand, we believe that advertisers have the right to keep their targeting technologies proprietary.
-However, this could be constrained to the partial profiles that are computed from one domain only (from first-party data, where the heavy lifting is happening).
 * The user shall be able to delete audience memberships using a UI control.
 This can be achieved by removing/blocking the audience definitions.
-In addition, advertisers can also remove audience definitions using a method `privateStorage.removeAudienceDefinition` (this is similar to Turtledove).
+In addition, domain owners can also remove audience definitions using a method `privateStorage.removeAudienceDefinition` (this is similar to Turtledove).
 * The user shall be able to delete/block the private storage for an advertiser that he/she does not trust.
+* The user shall be able to block access to third-party data.
+The browser could provide a central configuration panel that shows the third-party associations between parties with the possibility to block them.
+For stricter privacy configurations, the browser could prompt for consent upon the first call to a third-party item using `getItem`.

+## Other design considerations

+* The signature of the private storage is inspired by the signature of the existing [local and sessions storages](https://developer.mozilla.org/en-US/docs/Web/API/Storage).
+To avoid naming collisions on the items of the `privateStorage`, a namespace string parameter shall be added to the signature of the `getItem` method to specify the domain that owns the data.
+The other methods `setItem`, `removeItem`, `clear` shall implicitly use the domain of the current context and shall not be available in to the audience definitions scripts.
+* Third-party data providers very likely need to understand the usage of their data (e.g. to charge the first-party accordingly).
+Our proposal is to use the [Aggregated Reporting API](https://github.com/csharrison/aggregate-reporting-api) to count the `getItem` calls or the number of users accessing a given item.

-## Compatibility with other proposals
+## Related work and impact on other proposals

-This proposal generalizes Turtledove and does not conflict with the other main proposals such as [SPARROW](https://github.com/WICG/sparrow) (bidding) and the [Aggregated Reporting API](https://github.com/csharrison/aggregate-reporting-api) (that could also be used for [lookalike targeting](https://github.com/w3c/web-advertising/blob/master/privacy_preserving_lookalike_audience_targeting.md)).
+This proposal generalizes [Turtledove](https://github.com/WICG/turtledove) and extends the [First-party sets](https://github.com/privacycg/first-party-sets) proposal.
+In addition, it slightly affects the [SCAUP proposal](https://github.com/google/ads-privacy/blob/master/proposals/scaup/README.md) as explained next.
+* The proposal requires feature vectors that are stored in the browser in a read-only mode.
+The private storage presented in this proposal could be used exactly for this purpose.
+* The proposal outlines the creation of a profile that is similar to the notion of profile presented here but without specifying its domain and/or party scope.
+This proposal addresses this issue by clearly separating first-party features from third-party features (items in this proposal).